pytest-dev/pytest/doc/en/usage.rst

     py.test test_mod.py   # run tests in module
     py.test somepath      # run all tests below somepath py.test -k stringexpr # only run tests with names that match the
                           # the "string expression", e.g. "MyClass and not method"
                           # will select TestMyClass.test_something
                           # but not TestMyClass.test_method_simple
     py.test test_mod.py::test_func  # only run tests that match the "node ID",
                                     # e.g "test_mod.py::test_func" will select
                                     # only test_func in test_mod.py
+    py.test test_mod.py::TestClass::test_method  # run a single method in
+                                                 # a single class

 Import 'pkg' and use its filesystem location to find and run tests::